newhoa/victory-gtk-theme/README.md

 ## About

-Victory Gtk Theme is a flat, minimilaistic, and mostly bright Gtk2 Linux theme for XFCE and LXDE.
-Though I did try to complete a lot of Gtk3 elements for Gtk 3.18 (Ubuntu 16.04), and some Gtk3 apps may look fine (Nautilus, Transmission, Catfish, etc), it is unlikely to work well in a full Gtk3 desktop environment like Gnome 3.
-It will not work with Gtk 3.20 or higher Apps or Desktops for now.
+Victory Gtk Theme is a flat, minimilistic, and mostly bright Linux theme made primarily for Gtk 2-centric desktops (XFCE and LXDE) with some Gtk 3 support.

-This was made, tested, and known to work well on Xubuntu and Lubuntu 16.04.
+This was made, tested, and known to work well on Xubuntu and Lubuntu 16.04 and 16.10.
+Gtk 3 support is being tested on the aforementioned DE's as well as on [Solus OS](https://solus-project.com/).
 The main theme includes:

 * A Gtk2 theme that works great for XFCE and LXDE (should work on MATE as well)
-* A somewhat functioning Gtk3 theme for Gtk 3.18 only
 * A Notifications Theme for XFCE
-* An XFWM4 window border theme (also a test HiDPI variant)
+* An XFWM4 window border theme for XFCE (also a test HiDPI variant)
-* An Openbox window border theme
+* An Openbox window border theme for LXDE and Openbox
+* A somewhat functioning Gtk 3 theme for Gtk 3.18 (in Victory 16.04 and 16.10)
+* A work-in-progress Gtk 3 theme for Gtk 3.20 and higher (in Victory 16.10)

-Border variants (Medium, Medium Dark, and Dark) are made for Gtk2, Openbox, and XFWM4 only as of the 16.04 release.
+Border variants (Medium, Medium Dark, and Dark) effect only Gtk2, Openbox, and XFWM4 for now.
 Each variant theme includes:

+* A variant Openbox window theme for LXDE and Openbox
+* A variant XFWM4 window theme for XFCE
-* A slightly modified Gtk2 theme taken from the original to match the window theme of the variant
+* A slightly modified Gtk2 theme taken from the original to match the variant window border
-* Gtk3.18 theme from the original so buttons and stuff work, but prob will not match the variant Gtk2 theme
+* A Gtk 3 theme copied from the main theme so buttons and stuff work and match, but Gtk 3 theme will not have the dark borders.
-* Variant Openbox window theme

 <a name="install"></a>